SESYNC-ci/basic-Shiny-lesson/docs/_slides/layout.md

 ===

 To re-organize the elements of the "City Population" tab using a sidebar layout, we modify the UI to specify the sidebar and main elements.
+Create objects `side` and `main` then redefine the layout of `tab1`.

+You may need to resize your app viewer window wider for the sidebar to appear on the left.
+{:.notes}